Benito Calderón

-Benito Calderón (1902 – death unknown) was a Cuban catcher in the Negro leagues in the 1920s.
+Benito Calderón (1902 – death unknown) was a Cuban professional baseball catcher, third baseman and left fielder in the Negro leagues in the 1920s.

 A native of Cienfuegos, Cuba, Calderón made his Negro leagues debut in 1926 with the Cuban Stars (West).
 He played for the Stars again the following season, then finished his career in 1928 with the Homestead Grays.